barturba/ticket-tracker/README.md

 5. **Build and run the frontend:**

-- Open a new teriminal in the roow of the project and run the following commands:
+- Open a new terminal in the root of the project and run the following commands:

   ```bash
   cd frontend